naqeeb/naqeeb/README.md

 ## Bio
 - Enabler of team leads and individual contributors
 - Formerly a full-stack developer (JS/Python).
-Honestly, I tend to lean towards the back-end (Python/Java)
+Specifically, I lean towards the back-end (Python/Java)
-- I still enjoy coding :)
+- I still enjoy coding and architecting :)

 <!--
 **naqeeb/naqeeb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.